 Our team feel strongly that sweeteners do not belong in fermented drinks.
 It is often used to mask compromised fermentation, and the stevia and erythritol used in beverage production is highly processed.
 MOJO brew only water, organic tea and organic raw cane sugar with our amazing kombucha culture, pausing the fermentation process at just the right moment when tangy organic acids are perfectly balanced by residual sugar.

 Is the alcohol content labelled?

 Real kombucha will contain a trace amount of alcohol due to a traditional fermentation process.
 However, it should always be between 0.5% and 1.15% in compliance with the Australian New Zealand Food Standards and the State and Territory based legislation.
-MOJO monitor our brew to ensure that our Kombucha is within regulation.
+MOJO monitor our brew to ensure that our kombucha is within regulation.
 The residual alcohol content is also always declared on every bottle.
-MOJO Kombucha could be a good alternative for those wanting to reduce their alcohol intake and has a similar flavour profile to apple cider.
+MOJO Kombucha may be a good alternative for those wanting to reduce their alcohol intake and has a similar flavour profile to apple cider.

 Are outrageous health claims being made?

 Is there testing and research to support the health claims that are being made on the label?
 If they’re too good to be true, they most likely aren’t.

 In conjunction with Accredited Practising Dietitians, MOJO have summarized and analysed the science behind MOJO kombucha, including the health benefits associated with probiotic strain, Bacillus coagulans GBI-30 6086.

 Download the scientific report, Demystifying Kombucha, for the research, health benefits and more.